Local Well-Posedness of the Cahn-Hilliard-Biot System: Notation and preliminaries

-In general, verifying that a given operator is $\mathcal{R}$-sectorial is a formidable task and requires quite subtle arguments.
+\new{As we will only use $\mathcal{R}$-sectoriality as a criterion for maximal regularity, we refrain from providing a precise definition, but refer the interested reader to \cite{MR2006641}.} In general, verifying that a given operator is $\mathcal{R}$-sectorial is a formidable task and requires quite subtle arguments.
 Fortunately, Clémont and Prüss \cite{MR1816437}, established the following fundamental relation between $\mathcal{R}$-bounded operators and the class $\mathcal{BIP}(X)$.

 \begin{theorem} Let $A \in \mathcal{BIP}(X)$ with power angle $\theta_A$ on a Banach space $X$ of class $\mathcal{HT}$.
 Then $A$ is $\mathcal{R}$-sectorial and $\phi^{\mathcal{R}}_A < \theta_A$. \end{theorem}